Salah-boutayeb/KOZINTAI/README.md

 #### 2. The architecture used
 ![Architecture](/docs/README.png)

-Web app (React) -> Call Vectors from data to check cosinsimularity with the inputs -> Prompt Engineering (Generate context and guiding the model to generate useful output) -> large language model OPenAI
+Web app (React JS) -> Call Vectors from /data to check Cosine similarity with the inputs (We used Contexte retrivel to generate vectors in /data to check cosin similiraty between 100 Marrocan recepies and the inputs from user) -> Prompt Engineering (Generate context and guiding the model to generate useful output) -> large language model using InstructGPT (OpenAI's GPT-3 model that is optimized to follow instructions, instead of predicting the most probable word)

-Contexte retrivel
-Embeddings -> to generate vectors in data to check cosin similiraty between 100 Marrocan recepies and the inputs from user

 #### 3. User Interface